PeytonsProfile/Tomes/README.md

 tomes.co added to peytoncaseria.com as project.

-1. PDFS finoshed
+1. PDFS finished
+2.
 2. Add correlating download links.
+Finished
-Via HTML OF .PDF FILES TO BUTTONS 2.1 ADD beta notice to read out videos to get users to polish typos, not understandable text to speech and content additions.
+2.1 ADD beta notice to read out videos to get users to polish typos, not understandable text to speech and content additions.
 Let them know how to polish a video, or they can send a time link of when the youtube video needs to be fixed.
+2.2 Do Audio readout to youtube for music quality, add download link in modal, and follow to video link.

-3. make banners, need to draw up customs.
+3. make banners, need to draw up custom backgrounds, not words and letters.
-4. Sticky navfooter [vids][Inquisitor][ToA][Donate]
+4. nav Header [vids][Inquisitor][ToC][Contributor] <<< for BetaTesters, Partially Finished
 5. Make 26 Videos, Add correlating vid links, youtube embedded page.
+Not going to use an embedded youtube page, just a channel.
+Eventually videos will just be in a custom audio file, use youtube time sync for beta assistance, and make sure youtube audio has a time sync for sharing and etc.
 6. Make Custom Banners, under Modals AA 1.0, 1.1 and etc.
 7. Make custom Homepage banner.
-8. Add google voice page search on headnav bar.
+8. Add google voice page search on headnav bar, added need to get working in scaffold, works on http://codepen.io/peytoncaseria/pen/NxeKQq
-9. Inquisitor, v1 predicts and suggests which story the user should view.
+9. Inquisitor, v1 predicts and suggests which story the user should view, which then uses href download to specified file, if their answered are jumbled sends to download all.
 MVP ^^^

  v2 API needs to store data, so an account is needed? merge v1 & v2